There’s one Lao dish that reigns supreme over them all – I’m talking about laap.

 How to get there:

 There’s no address listed, though I’ve plotted it myself on Google Maps, but on Facebook you can find a map (Laap Pa Kham Tan).
-The location is in a neighborhood very close to the Patuxay Monument, on the same road as the Vietnam Embassy.
-Look for a big Samsung store on the corner.
+The location is in a neighborhood very close to the Patuxay Monument, near the Vietnam Embassy (which has since moved).
+Look for a big Samsung store on the corner, and the police station nearby.

 Opening Hours: Breakfast and Lunch (we were the final customers for the day, and we left at 2pm)